Last Update - May 28, 2018

 We promise to maintain a high level of security, and will ensure timely breach reporting to meet all GDPR expectations.
 To reflect this, we have signed up to Rackspace managed security: https://www.Rackspace.Com/en-gb/managed-security-services This is the gold standard for security management.
 This service introduces automated analysis of the log files, forensic analysis of breach detection and timely notification and then recovery.
 We've purchased this on behalf of all of our customers.
 It's active as of now and we will be contractually assuring our customers of the use of it.
 It's incumbent upon data controllers to ensure the data processors have the right infrastructure in place to process your data.
 By purchasing this service, we can assure you we have the technical infrastructure in place which goes above and beyond regulation requirements.

-Any data that a customer and its users put into our systems will only be processed in accordance with the customer’s instructions, as described in our current as well as our GDPR-updated data processing agreements.
+Any data that a customer and its users put into our systems will only be processed in accordance with the customer’s instructions, as described in our previous, as well as our current GDPR-updated data processing agreements.

 All of People’s employees are required to sign a confidentiality agreement and complete mandatory confidentiality and privacy trainings, as well as our Code of Conduct training.
 People’s Code of Conduct outlines expected behaviour with respect to the protection of information.

 Administrators can delete employee data, via the functionality of the People HR services, at any time during the term of the agreement.
-We have included data export commitments in our data processing terms since we began trading, and we will continue offering those after the GDPR comes into force.
+We have included data export commitments in our data processing terms since we began trading, and we continue these commitments post-GDPR.
 We are always working to enhance the robustness of the data export capabilities of the People HR services.

 People store data backups for two weeks before the backups are replaced fully and any old data is removed.